AndrewJBateman/ionic-angular-project/README.md

 ## Status & To-do list

 * Status: working.
 Bookings can be made and new places added to offers page.
 If a different user is logged in they cannot book their own places (the booking button does not show) - which is correct.
 Camera images now show.
 * To-do: Bookable place list is the same as the 'All Places' list - bookable places should not include the logged in users' places.
 'My Offers' includes everyones places.
-'Your Bookings' does not work - check path - fix error with create-booking component.
-Fix error with svg calender icon - appears every time but the icon is displayed.
+Booking a place works but fix error with template ion-datetime and datesValid() function - "TypeError: Cannot read property 'value' of undefined".

 ## Inspiration